jarviscanada/jarvis_data_eng_KevinShimotakahara/linux_sql/README.md

 sudo groupadd docker
 sudo usermod -aG docker your_username_here_to_avoid_sudo
 ```
-Note that the commands that install Docker assumes a CentOS v7
+The commands used to install Docker assume that a CentOS v7
 Linux distribution is being used, and may differ depending
-on the distribution being used.
+on the distribution used to implement the project.
 ### 2.2 Start Docker and Pull PostgreSQL
 ```bash
 systemctl status docker || systemctl start docker